LinuxJedi/AmigaRGBtoHDMI/Amiga1000CPLD/README.md

 ## CSYNC

 The Amiga 1000 does not have CSYNC wired to Denise.
 There are two ways around this, the first is to wire CSYNC to the Denise socket on the motherboard using a patch wire.
-On a PAL system this is pin 8 of UA6 to pin 32 of Denise as below:
+This is pin 8 of UA6 to pin 32 of Denise as below:

 ![PAL CSYNC patch](patch.jpg)

 Alternatively you can use the "CSYNC IN" on the RGB to HDMI board to hook onto the relevant CSYNC signal.
-On the PAL version this is pin 8 or UA6 as can be seen below:
+This is pin 8 or UA6 as can be seen below (for both PAL and NTSC):

 ![PAL CSYNC pin](csync.jpg)